 Every week, the campers' laundry is collected and taken to a commercial laundry in Oakhurst with a 24-hour turnaround time.
 The girls' laundry goes out on Wednesdays and the boys' laundry goes out on Thursdays.
-Each individual campers' laundry is washed and dried in its own machine.
-However, all of an individual's laundry is washed together.
-Lights and darks are NOT separated.
+We had to change to a new laundry service last summer when the one we used for several years closed their business.
+There was a learning curve for the new company, and they are committed to meeting our needs again this summer.
+Lights and darks are NOT separated, and occasionally items are misplaced in another bag.
 It is not recommended to send fancy clothes to camp - there is little or no chance they will return in the same condition as they arrived.
+If campers bring an item of clothing of high value or with special meaning, we suggest they don't include this in their camp laundry to be safe.

-Occasionally a laundry bag is misplaced and never found.
+Occasionally an entire laundry bag is misplaced and never found.
 If that happens to your camper, Skylake will reimburse to a maximum of \$200 for lost clothes.
+We will also make sure they have adequate clothing for the remainder of camp.